Cam10001110101/build-vault-embeddings-demo/README.md

 ### Why ChromaDB?
 ChromaDB is an open-source vector database that makes it easy to store and query embeddings.
 It handles the complexity of similarity search algorithms.

+### Why Neo4j for GraphRAG?
+Neo4j is a graph database that excels at storing and querying relationships between entities.
+For podcast analysis, it allows us to:
+- Track who said what and when
+- Find connections between products, topics, and speakers
+- Query temporal relationships in conversations
+- Perform complex multi-hop queries using natural language

+### Example GraphRAG Queries

+With the Neo4j implementation, you can ask natural language questions like:
+- "Which products were discussed most frequently?"
+- "Show the timeline of topics discussed"
+- "Find all insights about AI and machine learning"
+- "Which speaker talked the most about technical topics?"
+- "Show conversation flow between speakers"
+- "Find products that are mentioned together"

 ### Customization Options
 - Modify `pipeline_config.json` to: